Unkind Words

 Colossians 3:12 “Put on therefore, as the elect of God, holy and beloved, bowels of mercies, kindness, humbleness of mind, meekness, longsuffering;”

 In Colossians 3:12, Paul again speaks of kindness.
-This time he tells us to “put on.”
+This time, he tells us to “put on.”
 The words used here give the sense of putting on a garment.
 It takes action on your part to put on a garment and it takes action on your part to be kind.
 You must determine you will be kind on purpose.
-If God tells us to do something, and we don’t, then it is sin.
+If God tells us to do something, and we don’t, it is a sin.
 Being unkind and making excuses multiplies the infraction because you don’t own your sin.
-Too many times we do wrong and blame a bad day or how we feel that day.
+Too many times, we do wrong, and our excuse is to blame it on having a bad day or how we feel that day.
 I don’t think that will wash with God.
 When you stand before him one day and give an account for the words you’ve said, excuses will not matter.
 Matthew 12:36 speaks of idle words that we will give an account for.
 In this passage, idle words mean vain, thoughtless, useless words that accomplish no good.

 Matthew 12:36 “But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.”